 If you are not sure about using the ticket machine, all the major stations in Saga Prefecture also have a counter where you can speak to a real person to buy your tickets.
 Although generally very polite and helpful, they probably won’t speak much, if any English.
 In most cases saying your destination should be enough to get you a ticket.

-One more thing to note is that the automated ticket machines only do local train tickets (except the ni mai/yon mai kippu explained below).
+One more thing to note is that the automated ticket machines only do local train tickets (except the ni-mai kippu, explained below).
 To ride on limited express trains, you also need to pay a seat fee (even for an unreserved seat), so generally it is easier to go to a ticket counter.
 However, if you don’t have time, you can just buy local and adjust the fare on the train with the train attendant who comes around to check tickets.

-From Saga Station, there are a couple of good value discount ticket packs available between set destinations; the most useful of which is probably Saga/Hakata.
-When you buy a pair of tickets (ni mai kippu) or a 4 pack (yon mai kippu) between these destinations, the price is much lower than buying multiple separate one-way tickets.
-They allow you to ride limited express trains (kamome or midori), and you can use the tickets in any order, any direction and on any date.
-You have one month to use the ni mai and 2 months to use the yon mai.
-You can purchase them at the ticket counter or at some of the automated ticket machines at any of the three destinations.
+From Saga Station, there are discount ticket packs available for trips between Saga and some major stations, most popular being Saga/Hakata.
+When you buy a pair of tickets (ni-mai kippu, 二枚きっぷ) between these destinations, the price is much lower than buying multiple separate one-way tickets.
+They allow you to ride in the free-seating section of limited express trains (Kamome or Midori), and you can use the tickets in any order, any direction and on any date before they expire.
+You have one month to use them.
+You can purchase ni-mai kippu at the ticket counter or at some of the automated ticket machines at Saga and the destination stations.

-A Sugoca, Suica or Nimoca card is a rechargeable smart card that you can just scan as you enter and exit through the ticket gates and the relevant fare will be calculated and deducted from your card balance.
+A Sugoca, Suica or Nimoca card is a rechargeable IC card that you can just scan as you enter and exit through the ticket gates and the relevant fare will be calculated and deducted from your card balance.
 It also has an electronic money function so you can use it for shopping at some places as well!
-The Sugoca is the Kyushu version of this card and is valid on all trains throughout Kyushu as well as Fukuoka City subway lines and Nishitetsu (a private company) trains and buses.
-It can also be used wherever the Suica card is valid in Tokyo, Niigata and Sendai.
-Nimoca is the Fukuoka version.
+The main difference is the issuing body, and you can now use almost all IC cards on JR and Nishitetsu trains, the subway, and most buses in Saga.

 Seishun Juu-Hachi Kippu